simonchalder/BillSplitter/README.md

  - Look into Trip Advisor API and possibly add functionaility to leave review through the app
  - UI changes to improve looks and usability

+Find me here on GitHub at github.com/simonchalder on Twitter at twitter.com/ChalderSimon and on Mastodon at cybersi_io@fosstodon.org

+Friendly criticism always appreciated!